This post may contain affiliate links. Please read our disclosure policy for more information.

 What is it Like To Be a Blogger?

 After blogging for almost 2 years, I can tell you that making money online with a blog is NOT a get-rich-quick thing!

-There’s a misconception that bloggers would just sit in front of their computer and write blog posts off the top of their head about “a day in my life” or document a personal diary.
+There’s a misconception that bloggers would just sit in front of their computers and write blog posts off the top of their heads about “a day in my life” or document a personal diary.
 This is perfectly fine if you start your blog for fun.

-But if your intention is to earn some extra money or a full time income, then you may want to focus on a niche that you genuinely have interest in and find a way to offer value and help to your readers.
+But if your intention is to earn some extra money or a full-time income, then you may want to focus on a niche that you genuinely have an interest in and find a way to offer value and help to your readers.